techidaily/site-win11-tips/source/_posts/overcoming-vanishing-folder-icons-in-explore.md

 ![Uninstall Windows 11 updates](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/uninstall-updates-1-1.jpg)

  This solution works for recent updates.
-If it’s been a while since you’ve updated to Windows 11 22H2, you’ll have to load a restore point to[revert your computer to the previous Windows version](https://www.makeuseof.com/windows-11-create-restore-point/) .
+If it’s been a while since you’ve updated to Windows 11 22H2, you’ll have to load a restore point to [revert your computer to the previous Windows version](https://www.makeuseof.com/windows-11-create-restore-point/) .

 ## Get Your File Explorer Tabs Back on Windows 11